17 Best Things to Do in Bellagio (Lake Como, Italy)

 13. Go on a kayak tour

-This kayak adventure sets off from the Pescallo di Bellagio Beach and lasts for one and a half hours.
-Kids are also welcome, provided your little one is at least eight years old.
+The tour starts from Pescallo di Bellagio Beach and lasts around one and a half hours.
+Children are welcome too, as long as they’re at least eight years old.

 14. Relax at Lido di Bellagio

-It’s worth noting that Lido di Bellagio is a popular wedding venue, so some sections of the restaurant and beach may be sectioned off at times.
+Keep in mind that Lido di Bellagio is a popular wedding venue, so parts of the beach or restaurant can be closed off from time to time.

 15. Head out on a sunset sailing tour